wb3rg/CL4R1T4S/README.md

 📌 Why This Exists

-    "In order to trust the output, one must know the input."
+    "In order to trust the output, one must understand the input."

 AI labs shape how models behave using massive, unseen prompt scaffolds.
 Because AI is a trusted external intelligence layer for a growing number of humans, these hidden instructions also affect the perceptions and behavior of the public.